- Verve Energy

 Cockburn Power Station, which was built in 2003, is located immediately south of the existing Kwinana Power Station.
 Both stations supply power to the state's south west and the metropolitan area.

-The location of Kwinana and Cockburn power stations is of strategic importance to the Verve Energy due to access to established transmission infrastructure and proximity to cooling water from the ocean and natural gas fuel supply pipelines.
+The location of Kwinana and Cockburn power stations is of strategic importance to our business due to access to established transmission infrastructure and proximity to cooling water from the ocean and natural gas fuel supply pipelines.